breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # [Graphs, efficiently](#efficiently)

-Due to their well-studied algebraic properties, graphs are suitable data structures for a wide variety of problems.
-Finding a reduction to a known graph problem can save years of effort, but many graph algorithms can be challenging to implement efficiently.
-Suboptimal graph algorithms have been reimplemented in dozens of libraries and compiler frameworks.
-Why have efficient graph algorithms remained out of reach for so long, and what changed?
+Due to their well-studied algebraic properties, graphs are suitable data structures for a wide variety of applications.
+Finding a reduction to a known graph problem can save years of effort, but graph algorithms can be challenging to implement efficiently, as dozens of libraries and compiler frameworks have found.
+Why has implementing efficient graph algorithms been so difficult, and what has changed?

 One issue with efficient representation of graphs is their space complexity.
 Suppose we have a graph with $$10^5=100,000$$ nodes, but only a single edge.
 We will need $$10^{5\times 2}$$ bits, or about 1 GB to store its adjacency matrix, where an equivalent adjacency list would only consume $$\lceil 2\log_2 10^5 \rceil = 34$$ bits.
 Most graphs are similarly sparse.
 But how do you multiply adjacency lists?
 One solution is to use [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) representations, which are more compact and can be exponentially faster on parallel computing architectures.